OpenSmock/Molecule/documentation/Create and connect Components.md

 After that, the `MolGNSSDataImpl` Component needs to use this Service. \
 This is done by overriding
-`MolComponentImpl class>>componentActivate`, invoked when a Component is started, \
+- `MolComponentImpl class>>componentActivate`, invoked when a Component is started
-`MolComponentImpl class>>componentInitialize` when a Component is initialized (comes after starting) \
+- `MolComponentImpl class>>componentInitialize` when a Component is initialized (comes after starting)
-`MolComponentImpl class>>componentPassivate`, invoked when a Component is stopped.
+- `MolComponentImpl class>>componentPassivate`, invoked when a Component is stopped

 ```smalltalk
 MolGNSSDataImpl>>componentInitialize